lightcrest/kahu-api-demo/quickstart.md

 	The size of the virtual machine to create.
 This size refers to a pre-configured virtual machine size.

+- hypervisor - **required**

+	Which hypervisor this instance should be launched on (e.g. /v0/hypervisor/instance/0).

 - ssh-key - **optional**

 	The SSH public key to pre-seed the virtual machine with.
 By default, Kahu assigns this key to the ```admin``` user, which also may ```sudo``` as ```root```.